 A low dose of thyroid hormone administered during the correct stage of pregnancy appears to protect against Fetal Alcohol Spectrum Disorder (FASD), according to new research done at the Northwestern University's Feinberg School of Medicine.

-Prenatal alcohol exposure is the most widespread cause of nongenetic mental retardation in the United States, making it a critical area for study.
+Prenatal alcohol exposure is the in the United States, making it a critical area for study.

-Fetal Alcohol Spectrum Disorder is less severe than Fetal Alcohol Syndrome (FAS), but more widespread, affecting as many as two to five percent of school-age children.
+Fetal Alcohol Spectrum Disorder is less severe than Fetal Alcohol Syndrome (FAS), but more widespread, of school-age children.
 Children with FASD may experience impairments in learning and memory, high rates of depression and anxiety, and social deficits, often misdiagnosed as conduct disorder.

 Researcher Eva Redei and her team wanted to find out why.

 “We have shown decreases in thyroid function in alcohol-drinking pregnant rats in prior studies,” explains Redei, the David Lawrence Stein Professor of Psychiatry at Northwestern.
 “Decreased thyroid function has also been found in alcohol-drinking women.
 Pregnant women need more thyroid hormone because they provide it to their fetus before the fetal thyroid gland begins functioning.”